-I am a professional Java developer with many years of experience in Java web development and several years in various related technologies.
+I am a professional software engineer, with many years of experience in Java web development and several years in related technologies.
 I mentor an in-person beginning developers group, and have mentored developers on-the-job for many years.

 Gaps in the curriculum of other beginner courses frustrated me as a teacher, when I saw great students struggling because the course material left things out.
 So I chose to create my own.